 We talked about understanding, professing, and living your truth.
 Through the stories of Eboo Patel and Mary Ellen Giess, we looked at the challenge of articulating our faith in a pluralistic world.
 We then took what we have learned over the course of this program and created our own personal faith statements, to clarify for ourselves and to help us articulate to others what it means to be a Unitarian Universalist.

 - The Interfaith Youth Core (IFYC), founded by Eboo Patel, "builds mutual respect and pluralism among young people from different religious traditions by empowering them to work together to serve others."
-One of the ways they do this is through Bridge-Builders, an online network of leaders for the interfaith youth movement.
+One of the ways they do this is through Better Together, an online network of leaders for the interfaith youth movement.
 Sign up for this network and meet other young people of faith interested in building bridges of understanding and action.
 Watch videos of other youth talking about their faith on IFYC's YouTube channel.

 - Several short video examples of professions of faith from Unitarian Universalists can be found on YouTube including "Why I Am a Unitarian Universalist","Unitarian Universalism: You're a Uni-What?", and "What Unitarian Universalists Believe".
 Search for others.
 Do all the statements on YouTube reflect your beliefs?

 - Now that you have articulated at least some reflections on your faith, practice it with others.
 When you find yourself in a situation like Eboo Patel, sitting at the school lunch table with friends of a variety of different religious backgrounds, initiate a conversation about religion and faith.
 Share with them what you have learned from this workshop and ask them if they have ever thought about what their faith statement might be like.
 Simply opening the conversation can be very significant for your friendship.